 Inspired by this example, we expect that the GCUR compared to the CUR may produce better approximation results in the presence of non-white noise, as it is based on the GSVD instead of the SVD.
 We show in \cref{sec:EXP} that the GSVD and the GCUR may provide equally good approximation results even when we use an inexact Cholesky factor.

-Throughout the paper, we denote the 2-norm by $\norm{\cdot}$ and the inf-norm by $\norm{\cdot}_\infty$.
-We use MATLAB notation to index vectors and matrices; thus, $A(:,p)$ denotes the $k$ columns of $A$ whose corresponding indices are in vector $p \in \N^k$.
+Throughout the paper, we denote the 2-norm by $\norm{\cdot}$ and the infinity-norm by $\norm{\cdot}_\infty$.
+We use MATLAB notation to index vectors and matrices; thus, $A(:,\bp)$ denotes the $k$ columns of $A$ whose corresponding indices are in vector $\bp \in \N^k$.

 \textbf{Outline.} We give a brief introduction to the generalized singular value decomposition in \cref{sec:GSVD}.
 We also discuss the truncated GSVD and its approximation error bounds.
 We summarize the DEIM technique we use for index selection in \cref{sec:DEIM}. \Cref{sec:GCUR} introduces the new generalized CUR decomposition with an analysis of its error bounds.
 In \cref{alg:GCUR-DEIM}, we present a DEIM-type GCUR decomposition algorithm.
 Results of numerical experiments are presented in \cref{sec:EXP}, followed by conclusions in \cref{sec:Con}.